 Finding government documents presents challenges not often associated with finding information in other parts of the library.
 One way of improving success rates is to take a few moments to develop a plan based on the kind of information needed.
 The outline below provides possible strategies depending on whether the information needed is miscellaneous (it doesn't fit in any of the other categories), generally:

 Decide what category best fits your needs, and try the suggestions listed there.
-If you don't find what you need, ask for assistance at the Reference Desk (contact information listed on the library home page).
+If you don't find what you need, ask for assistance at the Research Help Desk (contact information listed on the library home page).

 This category of information includes whatever doesn't seem to fit in any of the other categories.
 Begin your search using these tools: